 This store owner is selling fresh fruit juices in Central for 40 years.

-He received award from HK chief executive, Donald Tsang.
+He received award from former HK chief executive, Donald Tsang.

 Looking for fresh and cheap fruit juices?
 Then better look for such shops